-I would say that despite an abundance of details, I stay in a pared down style.
+I would say that despite an abundance of details, I stay in a pared-down style.
 My aesthetic is quite linear, dreamlike and feminine.
 Black and gold are my predilection colors.
 In painting, I use the negative a lot, it’s a way of filling the space.
-But especially, the black allows to highlight any color.
+But especially, the black allows the highlighting of any color.
 Thus, the image is more attractive and impactful.
 While remaining soft.

 3. What is your favourite medium and why?

 I have two, I can not make a choice between them.
 Since always, the black felt.
 I really like the fact of being able to vary the thicknesses of line, and thus be able to give more life to the drawing.
 But it is especially a basic essential, which allows one to draw almost everything, with different kinds of effects.
 And recently, acrylic.
 It’s a really relaxing technique to practice.
 Which allows me to enlarge the size of my supports.
 And being a lover of color patches, I really appreciate.